Showing posts with label Psychic School. Show all posts

 The idea is that when we ask our intuition for answers, the answer can come from several places - I cover these options in my book, Chakra Healing & Magick, but basically, our intuition brings messages from the angels, spirit guides, your higher self and some would say, from God.

 I didn't include the last one in my book, but basically, spirit guides are humans who lived on Earth and that have wisdom or special experience to share with us.
 Growing up Catholic, this didn't feel like a stretch because I was used to asking a particular saint for help.
 Like St Francis of Assisi.
 Asking an ancestor for guidance is common in Mexico too.
-But after I found my psychic school, my guides became a lot more colorful than that.
-In the past I've blogged about how I used to see a wizard in my early days as a psychic student.
-Funny enough, he helped me negotiate a new job for myself, with a much better salary.
+But after a few months in psychic school, my guides became a lot more colorful than that.
+In the past I've blogged about how I used to see a wizard in my early days as a psychic student - he first popped up in a mind-bending scrying class.
+Funny enough, the wizard helped me negotiate a new job for myself, with a much better salary.

 But even then, I thought the wizard was a figment of my imagination, and I'd push him aside.
 Then my classmates started seeing him too, and I decided to take him seriously.
 This was in 2010 to 2011, when I was a psychic school newbie.
 I was still scared of magick and intuition - on one hand, I didn't think magick was real and I worried people would think I had lost my mind.
 This went on for a few years - even after I'd graduated as an energy healer.
 My inner skeptic has always been super loud.
 But by 2015, I was completely sold on healing yourself with magick.
 Soon after, I started writing Chakra Healing & Magick.